 What is cutter compensation?

-Turning cutter compensation on tells the machine to shift the cutting tool either left with G41 or right with G42.
-The shift is half of the diameter of cutting tool, otherwise known as the radius.
+The shift is half of the diameter of the cutting tool, otherwise known as the radius.

 Visualizing which way the machine will shift can be a little tricky.
 The shift happens as if you are looking towards the direction that the cutter is moving.

-The two images below show how the CNC will move when the other cutter compensation modes are active.
+The two animations below show how the CNC will move when the other cutter compensation modes are active.

 Things to know when using the G40 code